stevecalla/file-mover-edx/README_TODOs.md

 DONE = change to proper casing FILE MOVER FOR edX COURSE CONTENT DONE = test on windows again
-DONE = get git add, push, commit working on windows
+DONE = get git add, push, commit working on windows DONE = change directory logic to UofOregon repo; currently set to copy to local folder and git add to different directory (for testing)

 readme finish with images & video instruction page add some testing

-change directory logic to UofOregon repo; currently set to copy to local folder and git add to different directory (for testing)

 create npm package with it? (how can a node js program be run on a schedule on a mac?) run / open automatically on mac